ismailakinkunmi/book-store/README.md

 - start by cloning this repository by running:

-- git@github.com:ismailakinkunmi/math-magicians-setup.git
+- git@github.com:ismailakinkunmi/book-store.git

 - cd to the folder

-- cd Project-math-magicians-setup
+- cd Project book-store

 - npm install